-By creating the integration of the Nuget Management Packages add-in to a solution within Visual Studio, the follow files have been modified as described below and will need to be checked in.
+By creating the integration of the follow files have been modified as described below and will need to be checked in.
 The project and solution files should also be checked in after the integration.

 The Artifactory server path will be added.
 Make sure the Artifactory key is pointing to the correct location and only one exists.

 - Set Build to Depend on DistribPackages

 - New Target DistribPackagesruns the NuGet push command to Artifactory

 - New Target TFSEnvVarTestget the path to msbuild.exe on the build server

 - New Task TFSEnvVar

 The nuget project will be added to the solution file.

 During the VScsproj file found in the solution: